VidCruiter Logo

 Green checkmark What to say instead:

 We suggest skipping this question.
-However, if you really want to uncover character traits, get candidates to complete a personality test during the hiring process.
+However, if you really want to uncover character traits, ask structured questions that get to the heart of soft skills such as communication or problem solving.

 “Why should we hire you?”